MuscleGear5/agent-cli/docs/developers/extensions/extension.md

-# Qwen Code Extensions
+# Agent-Cli Extensions

-Qwen Code extensions package prompts, MCP servers, and custom commands into a familiar and user-friendly format.
-With extensions, you can expand the capabilities of Qwen Code and share those capabilities with others.
+Agent-Cli extensions package prompts, MCP servers, and custom commands into a familiar and user-friendly format.
+With extensions, you can expand the capabilities of Agent-Cli and share those capabilities with others.
 They are designed to be easily installable and shareable.

 ## Extension management